 Contrary to popular opinion, those who are targeted for bullying aren’t usually the ‘loners and losers’, but are most often your most productive, skilled and popular team members.
-According to Know Bull, being over the age of 46, an industry veteran and high-performing employee are key factors attributing to the likelihood of being targeted.
-This is because the individual’s competence and popularity represent a threat to the bully.

 Perhaps the workplace bully is jealous of their success and popularity, or afraid that their productivity makes the bully’s performance look bad.
 Often the targets are the people with a high degree of integrity, honesty and conscience who stand up for what is right, which may expose less than ideal practices by other staff.

 Bullies can often be charismatic and tend to collect collaborators around them, just like in the schoolyard.
 Look for sudden ‘groupings’ in your team and individuals who seem to be excluded from social interactions.
 Also watch out for sudden drops in performance, engagement or attitude, as this is usually the first sign that someone is being bullied.
 Any marked change in team dynamics, particularly after a new employee has arrived, should be investigated immediately.
 What can you do about it?